|My mom & dad…when they were young…|

-I was raised in a multi-cultural home.
-My parents are from the island of Guam.
-When my father met my mother, he was in the U.S. Marines.
-They met, dated, and married in Guam and then moved to the U.S. when they received orders.
-A couple of years into their marriage, my father transferred Military branches, where he retired in the Army as a First Sergeant.
+Both of them didn't start to actually date until after my father graduated.
+He joined the U.S. Marines, started dating my mother, and the rest as they say, is history.
+They married in Guam and then relocated to the United States.
+A couple of years into their marriage, my father transferred military branches, where he retired in the Army as a First Sergeant.

 When I moved out on my own in my early 20's, I made sure that I took copies of the recipes to some of her signature dishes that I learned to love.